mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 #### 34:38

 Second, *the wheel of anger*.
 How can you turn the *poison* of anger into the *wheel* of anger?

 I think Dōgen Zenji says it (in *Sanjūshichi-bon-bodai-bunpō*, the “Thirty-Seven Elements of Bodhi” fascicle of *Shōbōgenzō*) like this:

 > When a demon becomes Buddha, you should subdue him and let him become the Buddha by dealing with it.
 When the Buddha becomes the Buddha, you should intend to become the Buddha and let him become Buddha by dealing with the Buddha.
-When a person becomes the Buddha, you should harmonize him and let him become the Buddha by dealing with him.
+When a person becomes the Buddha, you should harmonize [with] him and let him become the Buddha by dealing with him.
 You should know that there is a passage to freedom the moment when you deal with.
+>
+> (*Transcriber’s Note:* This is probably Katagiri Roshi’s own translation.)

-“Demons” means demons, devils, whatever.
-First of all he says, “when a demon becomes Buddha” – because as long as demons exist in this world, they have their own reason why they exist.
+First of all he says, “When a demon becomes Buddha” – “demons” means demons, devils, whatever.
+Because as long as demons exist in this world, they have their own reason why they exist.
 That reason is completely beyond our speculation.
-I think within the realm of demons, we have to find the realm of buddhas: peace, harmony.
-In other words, in the realm of sickness and pain, we have to find the peace and harmony.
+So I think within the realm of demons, we have to find the realm of buddhas: peace, harmony.
+In other words, in the realm of sickness and pain we have to find the peace and harmony.
 This is religious practice; this is the spiritual life.
-You cannot find any peace escaping from pain and samsaric human suffering.
+You cannot find any peace [in] escaping from pain and samsaric human suffering.
 So *right in the midst* of samsaric human pain, we have to find the peace and harmony, perfect peace.
 Even though it is difficult, [or] whatever you think, that is the purpose of spiritual life.

-So that’s why when a demon becomes Buddha – yes, becomes Buddha – “you should subdue him and let him become the Buddha by dealing with it.”
-The important point is that we should deal with the demons not with immediate hatred or anger; don’t react quickly with the usual sense of hatred or anger.
-That is the cause of human troubles.
-Right in the realm of the demon’s world, we try to deal with them with calm, peaceful mind, as best as we can.
+So that’s why “when a demon becomes Buddha” – yes, becomes Buddha – “you should subdue him and let him become the Buddha by dealing with it.”
+The important point is that we should deal with the demons not with immediate hatred or anger.
+Don’t react quickly with the usual sense of hatred or anger; that is the cause of human troubles.
+So right in the realm of the demon’s world, we try to deal with them with calm, peaceful mind, as best as we can.
 This is our practice.
-So that is that “we should subdue him.”
-Naturally, they subdue *themselves* by themselves, if you do it in that way.
+That is that “we should subdue him”.
+Naturally they subdue *themselves* by themselves, if you do it in that way.

-And then, this is *a passage to freedom*.
-The moment when you deal with demons, immediately, right here right now, at that time that is *a passage to freedom*.
-The passage is not a philosophical idea, not a metaphysical idea; it is a very concrete way you have to *work*, [right] now.
+And then, this is “a passage to freedom”.
+The moment when you deal with demons immediately, right here and right now, at that time that is *a passage to freedom*.
+The passage is not a philosophical or metaphysical idea; it is a very concrete way you have to *work* [right] now.
 So that is *a passage to freedom*: *the moment when you deal with*.
 [It] is a passage, but that passage is really opening itself only when you deal with [something].
 In the act of dealing with something, the passage opens to you.

-So, at that time it is called *the wheel of anger*, instead of *the poison of anger*.
+At that time it is called *the wheel of anger*, instead of *the poison of anger*.

 #### 39:58